Regularization by noise for rough differential equations driven by Gaussian rough paths: Rough differential equation with drift

 In this setting, there is a unique solution to the RDE with drift \eqref{eq:rde_with_drift} in the sense of the Definition \ref{def:rde_with_drift}.
-Furthermore it generates a locally Lipschitz-continuous semi flow with respect to the initial condition. \end{theorem}
+Furthermore it generates a locally Lipschitz-continuous semiflow with respect to the initial condition. \end{theorem}